liorpizman/AnomalyDetection/README.md

 | Changing velocity attack | Changing height and constant velocity. |
 | Mixed attack | Changing height and changing velocity. |
 <br/>

+# Time Series Regression

+Regression models are not intended for predicting time series.
+Therefore, in order for us to make a prediction of a record based on a number of previous records, we will need to change the data.
+The data will be changed by taking the previous n records and flattening them into a vector. </br>

 # Metrics Comparison Results Table